-Simon Hodge joined Crown Estate Scotland as Chief Executive in April 2018.
-He leads the staff team and works with the Board and the Scottish Government to deliver Crown Estate Scotland's objectives as a new public corporation.
+Ronan O'Hara joined Crown Estate Scotland as Chief Executive in September 2022.
+He leads the staff team and works with the board and the Scottish Government to deliver Crown Estate Scotland's objectives as a new public corporation.

 Director of Corporate Operations